 Chances are you won’t notice the difference between store brand and brand name products, but your wallet will.
 The taste between the two will ultimately be the same and the quality of the product won’t suffer.
 If you have never bought generic and are hesitant to switch over, start out with foods such as bread, crackers, cereals and frozen fruits and vegetables.
 Then, once you get more comfortable with the idea of generic products, slowly incorporate more into your diet and notice the money you save.

 With these tips, improving your health and eating habits doesn’t have to cost you an arm and a leg.
 The key is to find a balance between cost and usefulness.
 The rest is up to you.
-You can only get healthier and save money if you choose to use your gym membership, buy healthy food and cook healthy meals.
+You can only get healthier and save money if you choose to use your gym membership, buy healthy food, cook healthy meals and utilizing your health coverage.